Galina-S/Galina-S/README.md

 </p>

 ### Hi, my name is Galina 🇺🇦
-and I am a Full-Stack developer and constantly driven to expand my knowledge of diverse programming languages and frameworks.
+and I am a Full-Stack developer and constantly driven to expand my knowledge of diverse programming languages, tools and frameworks.

 <p align="center">Feel free to contact me :raising_hand:</p>